causeys/react-pattern-app/README.md

 # Custom Fit Pattern Generator App
-This full-stack application provides users with different crochet and knit patterns where they can select a pattern, enter their own measurements in and receive a customized pattern according to their measurements.
+This full-stack application provides users with different crochet and knit patterns where they can select a pattern, enter their own measurements in, and receive a customized pattern according to their measurements.

 <img width="700" alt="Screenshot 2023-07-25 at 9 59 32 PM" src="https://github.com/causeys/pattern_app/assets/61594780/0c2d8145-a33d-4304-bb27-0791b38502f4">